binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 Now, to `with-sysroot`.
 A _sysroot_ is a prefix under which a toolchain program (`ld` in this case, but it also applies to `gcc`) expects to be able to find include files and libraries for the target, in our case, for ARM.
-This is where we will install things like the C library and additional libraries we may want to bundle with our toolchain.
+This is where we will install things, like the C library, which pertain to the target.

 For the linker to know where the sysroot is, we have two options: